American Eagles women's basketball: WNIT

+The Eagles have made seven appearances in the Women's National Invitation Tournament.
+They have a combined record of 0–7.

 Stafford H. Cassell Hall of Fame

 The Stafford H. Cassell Hall of Fame was introduced celebrate the rich history of American University Athletics.
 The following are some former members of the women's basketball team to be introduced into the Hall of Fame.